Reubes77/whack-a-mole/README.md

 ![Responsiveness](assets/images/score-area.webp)

-The game area contains the score (shows the user's score after completing game), the timer (counts down the time for user to complete the game) and high score (shows the user the high score to beat).
+This area contains the score which indicates the user's score after completed the game.

 #### Timer:

 ![Responsiveness](assets/images/timer.webp)

-The timer counts down the time from 30 seconds in which the user needs to whack as many moles as they can.
+The timer counts down the time from 30 seconds.
+The user is required to whack as many moles as they can.
 Once the timer reaches 5 seconds, the color will change to crimson to indicate that time is almost up.

 #### High Score: